Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 Driving an electric car

-You shouldn’t – it’s a bad idea.
+You shouldn’t – it’s an imprudent idea.

 If your car completely loses its connection between the pedal and the throttle, you’ll suddenly have no control over the engine.